SEED COLLECTION + WORKDAY

 VOLUNTEERS: 8

 We began the morning at the roundabout in front of the Lawrence Hall of Science, where Margaret – a longtime volunteer with Skyline Gardens has spent seasons tending and seeding this area with local natives.
+Skyline Gardens is a 20+ year restoration project led by an amazing team of volunteers and shares the same geology, a high ridge volcanic plateau.
 Some of the plants were grown from seed gathered in her own backyard, others from Skyline, and some from nearby wild species.
 A quiet, patient experiment.
 Some were direct sown.
 Others were transplanted.
 All were part of a slow effort to reintroduce local ecology.

-We harvested what we could, with the intent to process and reapply these seeds within the LHS Test Plot.
+We harvested what we could, with the intent to process and reapply these seeds within the LHS Test Plot, which is about a 5 minute walk away.
 Being able to collect from some seed originating from Skyline Gardens, which sits on the same volcanic shelf as the LHS Test Plot, means the seeds carry local adaptation – rooted in the same soil.
 This kind of hyperlocal sourcing feels essential.
 A way to deepen our reciprocal stewardship and add resilience.

 Later in the day, we shifted to the Test Plot itself.
 We focused on pulling invasive oat grass and watering the established native plantings.
 A handful of species stood out – still holding strong after a dry spell: